+Field Description

+Description Enter the desired description of the address.

+IPv4 Allows configuration of IPv4 address lists.

+The function is enabled with Enabled .

+The function is enabled by default.

+Address Type Only for IPv4 = Enabled

+Select the type of address you want to specify.

+Possible values:

-Field Description Description Enter the desired description of the address.
-Address Type Select the type of address you want to specify.
-Possible values: Address / Subnet (default value): Enter an IP address with subnet mask.
+• Address / Subnet (default value): Enter an IP address with subnet mask.

-Field Description • Address Range: Enter an IP address range with a start and end address.
-Address / Subnet Only for Address Type = Address / Subnet Enter the IP address of the host or a network address and the related netmask.
+• Address Range: Enter an IP address range with a start and end address.

+Address / Subnet Only for IPv4 = Enabled

+and Address Type = Address / Subnet

+Enter the IP address of the host or a network address and the related netmask.

 The default value is 0.0.0.0.

-Address Range Only for Address Type = Address Range Enter the start and end IP address of the range.
+IPv6 Allows configuration of IPv6 address lists.

+The function is enabled with Enabled .

+The function is disabled by default.

+Address / Prefix Only for IPv6 = Enabled

+Enter IPv6 address and the related prefix.

-17.3.2 Groups
+15.3.2 Groups